PEP-CMV Vaccine for Pediatric Brain Tumor

 The trial requires that participants stop taking certain medications before enrolling.
 For example, you must stop myelosuppressive anticancer therapy 21 days before, immunotherapy 30 days before, and non-myelosuppressive anticancer agents 7 days before enrollment.
 If you are on dexamethasone, the dose must be reduced to 0.1 mg/Kg/day or less.

-Is the PEP-CMV Vaccine safe for humans?
+Is there any evidence suggesting that the PEP-CMV Vaccine is likely to be safe for humans?

 Maryam Fouladi, MD